bellingcat/tiktok-hashtag-analysis/README.md

                         Directory to save scraped data and visualizations to --config CONFIG       File name of configuration file to store TikTok credentials to --log LOG             File to write logs to
+  --limit LIMIT         Maximum number of videos to download for each hashtag -v, --verbose         Increase output verbosity
 ```

 ### Structure of output data